reframe-hpc/reframe/running/README.md

 ===> end date Fri Mar  3 11:50:09 2017
 ```

-The first thing the regression does, even before loading any check, is to try to auto-detect the system it runs on.
-From PyRegression [2.1](https://madra.cscs.ch/scs/PyRegression/tags/v2.1) onward, the regression supports heterogeneous clusters consisting of multiple partitions.
-The term "partition" here does not refer to a partition in the job scheduler, but rather to a logical partition of the system (e.g., GPU nodes vs. multicore-only nodes vs. KNL nodes etc.).
-The way a job gets access to that logical partition can be performed in different ways by the job scheduler (e.g., using partitions, constraints, resource specifications etc.).
-For more information on how a new system is configured inside the regression, please have a look [here](#site-configuration).

-After the current system is [auto-detected](#system-auto-detection) successfully, the regression will go over all its partitions and try to run all the checks skipping those that are not supported.
-Each test is executed repeatedly for all the programming environments it supports and a status line for each individual phase of the execution of the check is printed.
-Generally, each regression check passes through a set of phases during its execution, which are summarized below.
-We will not get into all the details of each phase, since these are relevant only to the implementors of new regression checks.
-There are seven phases a regression check goes through during its execution:
-1. *Setup*
-   * During this phase the check is set up for the current partition and the current programming environment.
-     The check's stage and output directories as well as its job descriptor are set up.
-     The job descriptor contains all the necessary information needed to launch the regression check.
-2. *Compilation*
-   * Here the source code of the check, if any, is compiled.
-Some tests may not need to compile anything, in which case the status of this phase is always success.
-3. *Job submission*
-   * At this phase the regression check is launched.
-     How the check will be launched depends on the job scheduler that serves the current system partition.
-     A system partition (e.g., the login nodes of the system) may only accept local jobs (see [Site configuration](#site-configuration) for more information), in which case a local OS process will be launched for running the check.
-     You can also force the regression to run all checks locally using the `--force-local` option.

-4. *Job wait*
-   * During this phase the previously launched job or process is waited for until it finishes and the job ID or the process ID are reported respectively.
-     No check is performed whether the job or process finished gracefully.
-     It is responsibility for the check to judge this.
-     In practice, this means that this phase should always pass, unless something catastrophic has happened (bug in the framework or malfunctioning job scheduler).

-5. *Sanity checking*
-   * At this phase the regression check verifies whether it has finished successfully or not.

-6. *Performance verification*
-   * This phase is only relevant for performance regression checks, in which case the check verifies whether it has met its performance requirements.
-     For simple regression checks, this phase is always a success.

-7. *Clean up*
-   * This phase is responsible for cleaning up the resources of the regression check.
-     This includes copying some important files of the check to the output directory (e.g., generated job scripts, standard output/error etc.), removing its temporary stage directory and unloading its environment.

 ## Discovery of regression checks

 When the regression frontend is invoked it tries to locate regression checks in a predefined path.